 What is Living Educational Theory (Living Theory) research and what are living-educational-theories (living-theories)?
 A brief resume

-Living Educational Theory research is a form of professional educational-practitioner self-study research used by educational-practitioners to understand, improve and explain their practice and generate valid accounts of their values-based ‘explanations of their educational influence in their own learning, the learning of others, and the learning of social formations’ (Whitehead, 1989).
+Living Educational Theory research is a form of professional educational-practitioner self-study research used by educational-practitioners to understand, improve and explain their practice and generate valid accounts of their values-based ‘explanations of their educational influence in their own learning, the learning of others, and the learning of social formations’ (Whitehead, 1989) as contributions to a global educational knowledgebase.
 They often draw on various research methods such as Action Research, Narrative Enquiry and Auto-ethnography.
-Living Educational Theory research is distinguishable by the form of logic, epistemology, explanations, standards of judgement and units of appraisal.
+Living Educational Theory Research is distinguishable by the form of logic, epistemology, explanations, standards of judgement and units of appraisal.

 The evolving history of Living Educational Theory research can be seen in publications dating from 1967, many of which can be freely accessed from http://www.actionresearch.net.